 By the time my baby was just a month old I knew that I had to get away but I didn’t know how.
-When he was four months old, I put in place a five year plan.
+When he was four months old, I put in place a five-year plan.
 I applied for a bachelor’s program at Penn State University which I would do completely online so that I would be home with my son full-time during his early formative years.
-In three years, I would have my bachelor’s degree, then I’d do a two year master’s program.
-By the time Aidan was in school full-time, I would be employable and have the means to leave the hell of a marriage I was in.
+In three years, I would have my bachelor’s degree, then I’d do a two-year master’s program.
+By the time Liam was in school full-time, I would be employable and have the means to leave the hell of a marriage I was in.

 I remember my sister saying to me “he is not the end for you.
 There is a man out there who will love and respect you.”
 I started to see the light at the end of the tunnel and it wasn’t five years away.
 I am eternally grateful to these three women for moving me closer to a place where I could leave.

 Not five year later, but seven months later I had the courage to separate from my ex-husband.
 It was my intention to get him into a program and to reunite our family.
 Shortly after, I was actually afraid for my life for the first time and I knew in my head that it was over, but held onto a sliver of hope.
 A month after that, I found myself in the emergency room with my 14-month-old sitting in the bed with me, making me smile through tears.
 That is when I knew I couldn’t let it continue and I have never looked back.